"Festival Lights on September Nights"

 The Murphysboro Apple Festival is the oldest and largest alcohol-free festival in southern Illinois!
 Always held the second weekend after Labor Day, each year more than 45,000 people flock to Downtown Murphysboro and the surrounding areas.
-Originating as one-day event in 1952 by the Murphysboro Chamber of Commerce to promote Murphysboro businesses, the Apple Festival has grown into the premiere four-day festival it is today.
+Originating as a one-day event in 1952 by the Murphysboro Chamber of Commerce to promote Murphysboro businesses, the Apple Festival has grown into the premiere four-day festival it is today.
 The festival's signature event, the Appletime Grand Parade, is considered by many to be the largest parade in southern Illinois with an average of 160 total units participating.

 The Murphysboro Apple Festival is organized for the purpose of educating the local and regional populace on the importance of the local orchards and horticulture in general; to provide an opportunity for local nonprofits and charities to showcase their organizations and fundraise; to provide the developmentally disabled the opportunity to assist with and participate in a public event; to provide scholarships; to foster community and regional interaction and cooperation; and to promote and support various charitable, governmental and civic organizations and causes through investment in facilities and other property and improvements and direct financial support.Murphysboro Apple Festival, Inc. Purpose Statement

 The Murphysboro Apple Festival has been very busy working to accomplish several goals.
 It began with the goal of the Festival to stand on its own as an entity that did not depend on another organization to support it.
 That goal was accomplished when we began operating without the help of the Murphysboro Chamber of Commerce.
-The Murphysboro Apple Festival became incorporated in June 2015.
+The Murphysboro Apple Festival was incorporated in June 2015.

 In May 2017, our Board of Directors received notification that Murphysboro Apple Festival, Incorporated was recognized as a 501(c)(3) Public Charity under the Internal Revenue Code.
 Now, any donations made to the Apple Festival qualify as tax deductions.
 We are also qualified to receive tax-deductible bequests, devises, transfers, or gifts as well.